 Keep money out of the equation.
 You don’t know what value the partnership creates yet.
 On top of that, a partnership works best for you when you can capture its value within your own business model.
 Build a narrative for an equitable business case, where both sides stand to gain from the partnership’s created value, and work from there.
 The money equation will reveal itself when you’re testing, and seeing how revenue from the partnership will actually distribute over both partners.

 Be prepared.
-The law of partnership design says that for every 1 hour of making great ideas with your partner, you’ll need to spend 2 hours convincing your own team of their merit.
+According to KPI, the law of partnership design says that for every 1 hour of making great ideas with your partner, you’ll need to spend 2 hours convincing your own team of their merit.
 Make sure you involve the right decision makers, and apply the partnership design process in a simulation before engaging with the partner.
 That way you anticipate many of the “yes buts” from your own team on design decisions.
 It shifts the process from a drudge of iterating on partnership meetings, to constructive creativity of iterating on partnership execution.

 There is no clearly defined graduation moment for your business to start partnering.
 Play with partnering strategies as early as you think it makes sense to do so.
 Tools like the business model, and partnership canvas are made to explore such what if scenario’s.
 By applying them in a short strategy session with your partner, your team, or even just for yourself, the tools give you enough sense to determine whether you’re at the right time to partner, or to determine when you will be.